LeBron and son Bronny James play together for the first time in a preseason game for the Lakers - KESQ

 LeBron and Bronny are the first father and son to play in any NBA game at the same time, let alone on the same team.
 The James family’s remarkable moment coincidentally happened on Bronny’s 20th birthday.

-Bronny James entered the game as a substitute to begin the second quarter, joining his father on the court out of the timeout.
-The crowd at Acrisure Arena in the Coachella Valley cheered at the mention of Bronny’s name.
+Bronny James entered the game as a substitute to begin the second quarter, joining his father on the court out of the timeout at Acrisure Arena in the Coachella Valley.

+Bronny came off for a substitute 4:09 into the second quarter, and LeBron came off 25 seconds later at the next dead ball.
+LeBron had 19 points, five rebounds and four assists in 16 minutes during the first half, and he watched the Lakers’ second half from the bench alongside Anthony Davis.

 LeBron James is beginning his record-tying 22nd season in the NBA, while LeBron James Jr. — known to all as Bronny — was the Lakers’ second-round draft pick this summer.
 After recovering from cardiac arrest over a year ago, Bronny played just one season at Southern California before entering the draft and joining the Lakers.